Heart valve disease

-Your heart has four valves that ensure that an adequate supply of blood enters and leaves the heart's chambers in one direction, without any backflow.
+Your heart has four valves that ensure an adequate supply of blood enters and leaves the heart's chambers in one direction, without any backflow.
 These valves continually open and close to keep blood flowing through the heart to the rest of the body.
-However, when valves lose their ability to properly regulate the direction and amount of blood flow, you have heart valve disease.
+However, when valves lose their ability to open and close properly, you have heart valve disease.

 Generally speaking, valve disorders fall into the following categories:

-- Regurgitation, also referred to as valvular insufficiency, valvular incompetence or as a leaky valve, occurs when blood leaks backward.
+- Regurgitation, also referred to as valvular insufficiency, or a leaky valve, occurs when blood leaks backward.
 Regurgitation is typically the result of prolapse, aging or other heart disease.

 - Feeling faint or dizzy.

 - Increasing shortness of breath (especially during exercise or when lying down).

 - Swelling in your ankles, feet, legs, abdomen, and veins in neck.

 - Racing or irregular heart rate or heart palpitations.

 - Sudden weight changes (i.e., 2-3 pounds in one day).

 - High blood pressure.